Making Sense of Baseball Totals Betting

-Instead of doing so—and taking a greater risk of a push—the book decides to shade the total down to 6, and make the under +105 and the over -125.
-Some bettors will think the lower payout on the over is valuable because not many games finish with fewer than 6 runs scored.
+In order to reduce the likelihood of a push, the book decides to shade the total down to 6, and make the under +105 and the over -125.
+Some bettors will think the lower payout on the over still holds value because not many games finish with fewer than 6 runs scored.

 However, other bettors will think the under is worth betting on because you don’t have to risk as much to get the same return and both teams have good pitchers scheduled to start, which should keep the score low.